 4. Vegetable oils.
 These are derived from nuts, seeds and fruits.
 They are not as good, but consuming a little is okay.
 Most are quite refined, heated, and extracted with toxic chemicals.
 Even the cold-pressed oils are not that good, and go rancid quickly.
 In addition, they rarely contain any omega-3 fatty acids, while containing too many omega-6 and omega-9 fatty acids.
 They include:

-Š Legume oils: (soy oil, peanut oil or others).
+Legume oils: (soy oil and peanut oil).
+These are also okay in small amounts.
 Soy oil is almost always a chemically-extracted product and not very healthful, though it is a good source of vitamin E, along with wheat germ oil and rice bran oil.

-6. Oils from fruits and nuts (coconut oil, for example) are even more yin in macrobiotic terms.
-They include almond, coconut, palm, macadamia, hazelnut and perhaps others.
+Nut oils.
+These are also quite yin and include almond, coconut, palm, macadamia, hazelnut and perhaps others.
 They are not recommended for regular use, although a little now and then is okay.

 Some health authorities love to recommend coconut oil due to its content of lauric acid, medium chain triglygcerides and other healthful ingredients.